MarnusLudick/CMPG323-Project5-28564715/README.md

 # About this repository:
 Attached to this repository, you'll find a .pbix file containing my report on Device Monitoring.
+<br />A excel file is also provided.
+This file was used to import the data it contains into my Power BI report.
 <br />A reference list containing all the relevant URL's that was used to assist with completing this project is also provided.
 <br />A link is provided below to the report that I have created using Power BI.